jshaffstall/anvil-practices/data-grids.md

 ```

 The result is that the form's function gets called, and we don't need to worry about how many levels deep the repeating panel is in the component hierarchy.

+## In a row template, self.parent is None

+I get this error all the time when I try to access the repeating panel the row template is in too early.  self.parent will be None until the form_show event for the row template.
+Before that, it's None.

+Times that are too early:

+- In the __init__ method
+- In data bindings